us-irs/bitfield/bitbybit/README.md

 }
 ```

+## `defmt` support

+The `bitfield` macro can generate a `defmt::Format` implementation for you which prints
+the `defmt::Format` implementation of the inner fields.
+You can do this using the `defmt`
+specifier, similarly to the `debug` specifier.

 ## Dependencies

 Arbitrary bit widths like u5 or u67 do not exist in Rust at the moment.
 Therefore, the following dependency is required: